ngocnguyen43/PBL4/README.md

     + Run ```./run.ps1```

-    + To access server from other devices from local network, you need to change WSL port forwrad [this](https://learn.microsoft.com/en-us/windows/wsl/networking)
+    + To access server from other devices within local network, you need to change WSL port forward [this](https://learn.microsoft.com/en-us/windows/wsl/networking)

 *   #### Mac